Consideration of Bill, as amended in the Public Bill Committee

 It is a pleasure to resume proceedings on the Bill.
-The exchanges in Committee were of a high quality in both content and tone, and I look forward to more of the same afternoon.
+The exchanges in Committee were of a high quality in both content and tone, and I look forward to more of the same this afternoon.
 I was proud to take the lead for the Opposition in Committee, as I am during the remaining stages of the Bill, and I thank my predecessor in the early rounds, my hon.
 Friend the Member for Washington and Sunderland West (Mrs Hodgson).

 Let me turn to new clause 1.
 I am so pleased to see the Government introduce what we spoke of in Committee as a device registry, which is now called the information centre.
 Bad medicines and devices cause exceptional harm.
 The noble Baroness Cumberlege is looking at the impact of three of these: Primados, sodium valproate and surgical mesh.
 I pay tribute to the campaigners and their allies in this place for all their work to ensure that those who are suffering, or who have suffered, are not forgotten.
 Clearly there have been devices that, knowing what we know now, we would not have used.
 There is a risk of similar things happening in the future, and it is a risk that we cannot fully mitigate, so an information centre will at least put us in the strongest possible position to react quickly and clearly.